ruig2/KafkaRustCodec/gsoc.md

 ### Metrics Creation

-Currently, the size, header and type of the request/response will be printed into the console and log when running the proxy.
+Currently, the size, header, and type of the request/response will be printed into the console and log when running the proxy.
 More detailed metrics and more way to present the metrics are listed in the future work.

 ## How to run the codes